RTippin/messenger-faker/README.md

 - Commands to mock realtime events such as knocks, typing, marking read, online status.
 - Command to seed realtime messages with typing included.
 - Commands to send attachment messages (images, documents, audio).
+- Command to send system messages.
+- Command to send message reactions.

 ---